EXPLAINER-How Amazon's battle with Reliance for India retail supremacy became a legal jungle

 WHAT'S THE BIGGER PICTURE?

-At stake is whether Amazon can become a bigger force in a $900 billion retail market, with 1.3 billion consumers, from Reliance.
+At stake is whether Amazon can become a bigger force in a $900 billion retail market, with 1.3 billion consumers, than Reliance.

 Conglomerate Reliance has operations including 1,100 supermarkets, while Future has more than 1,500.
 Both are expanding fast into e-commerce, but the Future deal will immediately boost the retail footprint of Reliance, which has attracted marquee foreign investors in the business.